 RIUM interval: Time remaining until the start time of the next RIUM relative to the start time of the current message.

-A set of Ranging Round(s) covered by a specific RCM in a Ranging Block is defined as Ranging Round Set.
-In the first Ranging Round of an Ranging Round Set, an RCM with ARC IE (7.4.4.38) configures ranging parameters of the Ranging Round Set.
-The number of Ranging Rounds in an Ranging Round Set is specified by Number of Ranging Rounds field of ARC IE (7.4.4.38).
+Ranging Round Set: A set of Ranging Round(s) covered by a specific RCM in a Ranging Block

+In the first Ranging Round of a Ranging Round Set, an RCM with the ARC IE (7.4.4.38) configures ranging parameters of the Ranging Round Set.
+The number of ranging rounds in a Ranging Round Set is specified by the RCM Validity Rounds field of the ARC IE (7.4.4.38).
 Ranging Block can consist of multiple Ranging Round Sets, while each Ranging Round Set can be configured by its RCM at the beginning of the first Ranging Round.

-Controller transmits interval information to Controlee(s) using RIU IE (7.4.4.39).
-RIU IE (7.4.4.39) can be included in the RCM, RCUM, and RIUM.
-Upon reception of RIU IE (7.4.4.39), each controlee knows the start time of next scheduled Ranging Round Set.
-Controller can adjust Block Interval, Round Interval, and transmission offset to avoid collisions.
-The criteria and mechanism for adjusting Block Interval, Round Interval, and transmission offset are out of scope of the standard.
+The Controller transmits interval information to Controlee(s) using RIU IE (7.4.4.39).
+The RIU IE can be included in the RCM, RCUM, and RIUM.
+Upon reception of the RIU IE (7.4.4.39), each Controlee knows the start time of next scheduled Ranging Round Set.
+The Controller can adjust Block Interval, Round Interval, and Transmission Offset to avoid collisions.
+The criteria and mechanism for adjusting Block Interval, Round Interval, and Transmission Offset are out of scope of the standard.

-Controlee can change current ranging configuration and/or Intervals by sending a change request with Ranging Change Request (RCR) IE (7.4.4.45) to Controller.
-The RCR IE can be transmitted along with various IEs to indicate the preferred parameter settings of a controlee, such as ARC IE (7.4.4.38), RIU IE, Ranging Channel and Preamble Code Selection (RCPCS) IE, and Ranging STS Key and IV (RSKI) IE. Controller can receive the change request with the preferred ranging parameters in ARC IE and the preferred intervals in RIU IE from Controlee.
+The Controlee can change current ranging configuration and/or Intervals by sending a change request with Ranging Change Request (RCR) IE (7.4.4.45) to the Controller.
+The RCR IE can be transmitted along with various IEs to indicate the preferred parameter settings of a controlee, such as ARC IE (7.4.4.38), RIU IE, Ranging Channel and Preamble Code Selection (RCPCS) IE, and Ranging STS Key and IV (RSKI) IE. The Controller can receive the change request with the preferred ranging parameters in the ARC IE and the preferred intervals in RIU IE from the Controlee.
 After receiving the change request, the Controller should decide whether to accept the change request or not.
 The Controller can transmit RCUM including IEs with updated ranging parameters.
-For example, RCUM can include RIU IE (7.4.4.39) with updated Intervals, which specify the start time of the next RCM with updated ranging parameters in the subsequent Ranging Round.
+For example, RCUM can include RIU IE (7.4.4.39) with updated Intervals, which specify the start time of the next RCM with updated ranging parameters in the subsequent ranging rounds.

-Controller can transmit multiple RIUMs between Ranging Blocks as shown in Figure 16, which contain RIU IE to indicate Block Interval and Round Interval.
-In addition, Remaining Number of RIUMs field in RIU IE decreases until it becomes zero.
+The Controller can transmit multiple RIUMs between Ranging Blocks as shown in Figure 16, each of which contains the RIU IE to indicate Block Interval and Round Interval.
+The Remaining Number of RIUMs field in RIU IE decreases until it becomes zero.
 If Remaining Number of RIUMs field is zero, it means that no more RIUMs are expected until the next RCM.

 Figure 16—Time diagram for an example of Interval-based mode with one Ranging Round per Ranging Block

 Figure 16 shows a time diagram for an example of Interval-based mode with one Ranging Round per Ranging Block.
-In Ranging Round 1 of the first Ranging Block, Controller transmits an RCM which includes ARC IE (7.4.4.38) and RIU IE (7.4.4.39).
-Controlees should set their ranging parameters based on the field values supplied by the ARC IE. Since the RCM covers one Ranging Round, Number of Ranging Rounds field in ARC IE of the RCM is one.
-Intervals are specified by corresponding fields in RIU IE. Since the start time of Ranging Block and the start time of RCM are the same, the Block Interval and the Round Interval for Ranging Round 1 are the same.
+In Ranging Round 1 of the first Ranging Block, the Controller transmits an RCM which includes ARC IE (7.4.4.38) and RIU IE (7.4.4.39).
+Controlees should set their ranging parameters based on the field values supplied by the ARC IE. Since the RCM covers one Ranging Round, the RCM Validity Rounds field in ARC IE of the RCM is one.
+Intervals are specified by corresponding fields in the RIU IE. Since the start time of the ranging block and the start time of the RCM are the same, the Block Interval and the Round Interval for Ranging Round 1 are the same.
 Controller can transmit RIUMs between Ranging Blocks.
 Block Interval field, Round Interval field, RIUM Interval field, and Remaining Number of RIUM field are updated in every RIUM.